Fact Sheet 556

 One of the most common signs of MT is muscle weakness (myopathy).
 If muscle cells can’t get enough energy through cellular respiration, they have to get energy without oxygen.
 This “anaerobic” energy production creates lactic acid as a waste product.

 Some people with MT have very high levels of lactic acid in their blood.
 This rare condition is called lactic acidosis.
-There is a blood test for lactic acid levels, but experts disagree on how to interpret the results.
+There is a blood test for lactic acid levels.
 Physical exertion before the blood test – including climbing stairs or walking quickly – can increase lactic acid levels and throw off the test results.

 It’s difficult to know if you have MT.
+Usually the symptoms of lactic acidosis increase very gradually over a long period of time.
 However, you can look for the following signs of lactic acidosis:

 - Severe fatigue